citelao/sensible/_coffee_shop/5-hackme.md

 * There is almost no consumer data for the last 4 actions in the list (misuse, physical, error, and environmental).
 * The list hides a big problem---that your password is much more likely to end up on the Internet because a corporation was hacked than because you were hacked.<!--  The vast majority of the time, if your data leaks it's because someone hacked a *company* that had your data (citation kinda needed (Experian breach?)).
 The VERIS schema still applies, but the attackers targeted the company, not you.
 It's notoriously hard to write secure code and keep secrets safe (TODO stats about encryption).
 Facebook, Dropbox, Adobe, Experian, the US Office of Personnel Management, and more---company after company and government after govenrment (https://haveibeenpwned.com/PwnedWebsites)---have all lost unencrypted (or poorly encrypted) data to hackers.
 Passwords, social security numbers, and even *fingerprints* have all been stolen and live on the Internet freely.
 I share the blame---I released a (now defunct) website with insecure password storage while I was in middle school.
 Sorry! -->
 * This list doesn't handle passive problems well.
 For example, privacy issues.
-"Error" and "misuse" describe some of those problems, but it seems like a poor fit.<!-- Enterprises generally don't have to worry about privacy the same way consumers do.
+"Error" and "misuse" describe some of those problems, but they seem like poor fits.<!-- Enterprises generally don't have to worry about privacy the same way consumers do.
 They don't really have to worry about embarassing high school photos leaking, and they don't really have home addresses to protect.
 Unfortunately, partially because most end-to-end research is enterprise-focused, we don't have explicit data on this.
 Specifically, it's unclear how often privacy breaches occur and what impact such leaks have on everyday users.
 How frequently are Facebook photos accidentally made public?
 How often do public records reveal your address or personal information online?
 Do people lose money or sleep because of this?
 We don't know. -->

 The VERIS attack types simply aren't a complete answer here.
 Until someone takes a systematic look at the problems everyday users face, we won't have that complete answer.

-The VERIS schema is useful, but it the whole answer.
+The VERIS schema is useful, but it's not the whole answer.
 It's the best we have.

 ## The list is unsurprising, at least